cakephp/docs/en/appendices/2-7-migration-guide.rst

 CakeText
 --------
 The class ``String`` has been renamed to ``CakeText``.
-This resolves some conflicts around HHVM compatability as well as possibly PHP7+.
+This resolves some conflicts around HHVM compatibility as well as possibly PHP7+.
 There is a ``String`` class provided as well for compatibility reasons.